Induced path factors of regular graphs: Induced path factors of regular graphs

 Our constructions will also often create graphs that contain blocks that are copies of a complete graph $K_m$ with one edge subdivided.
 An IPF of such a block has at least $\lceil m/2 \rceil$ paths, by \lref{l:glue}.

 \begin{lemma} Let $k\ge3$ and let $T$ be a perfect $(k-1)$-ary tree of height $h$.
 Then $\rho(T)=\frac1k\left((k-1)^{h+1}+(-1)^h\right)$. \end{lemma}

 \begin{proof} Consider a minimal IPF for $T$.
 We first argue that without loss of generality, no path ends at a non-leaf vertex.
 Suppose this is not true for a particular IPF.
 Locate the vertex $v$ of least depth at which a path ends.
-Since $k>2$ there is some child $w$ of $v$ which is not in the path that ends at $v$.
-If $wx$ is a path edge for some $x$ then remove it from the IPF.
-Either way, add the edge $vw$.
-All vertices are still covered and the number of paths has not increased.
-Yet the path that ended at $v$ now ends at $w$, which is a child of $v$.
-We have thereby reduced the number of paths that end at the depth of $v$.
+Since $k\ge3$ there is some child $w$ of $v$ which is not in the path that ends at $v$.
+We add the edge $vw$.
+By the minimality of our IPF, it must include edges $wx$ and $wx'$ where $x$ and $x'$ are children of $w$.
+Remove the edge $wx$.
+In this way we create another minimal IPF, and we have reduced the number of paths that end at the depth of $v$.
 So by repeating this process we can move all ends of paths to the leaves.

 Let $a(h)$ be the minimum number of disjoint paths needed to cover a perfect $(k-1)$-ary tree of height $h$.
 By the above, we assume that all paths end at leaves.
 So by removing the vertices on the path through the root, we obtain the recurrence